IMSY-DKFZ/simpa/README.md

 If no error messages arise, you are now setup to use ippai in your project.

+## Building the documentation

+When the installation went fine and you want to make sure that you have the latest documentation you should do the following steps in a command line:

+1. Navigate to the `ippai` source directory (same level where the setup.py is in)
+2. Execute the command `sphinx-build -b pdf -a documentation/src documentation`
+3. Find the `PDF` file in `documentation/ippai_documantation.pdf`

 ## Overview

 The main use case for the ippai framework is the simulation of photoacoustic images.
 However, it can also be used for image processing.

 ### Simulating photoacoustic images

+A basic example on how to use ippai in you project to run an optical forward simulation is given in the samples/minimal_optical_simulation.py file.